Masjid Mission Academy

 Masjid Mission Academy, Rajshahi (MMA) (মসজিদ মিশন একাডেমী), is a school and college in Ghoramara, Boalia Thana, Rajshahi, Bangladesh.
 It offers education for students ranging from first grade to twelfth grade (approximately ages 7 to 18).
-With over 6,000 students, MMA is the one of the largest private schools in Rajshahi.
-It is located by the Padma River.
+With over 6,000 students, MMA is one of the largest private schools in Rajshahi.
+It is located near the Padma River.

 The school was founded in 1981.
 It has a legacy of quality and contemporary education based on Islamic knowledge.
 The founding principal is Md.
 Sirajul Islam.
 The school is one of the famous destinations for quality education in Rajshahi city.
 Rajshahi is also known as the education city of Bangladesh.
 The school is situated at the center of the city.
 It promotes quality education from nursery to twelve class.
 It is operated by Rajshahi Masjid Mission.
 Female campus of the school established in 2004 at Seroil.
 First batch of school participated in Secondary School Certificate (SSC) in 1991 and Higher Secondary Certificate (HSC) in 1997.